Wells Fargo Center (Sacramento)

 Wells Fargo Center is a 129 m office building in downtown Sacramento, California.
+It is the tallest building in Sacramento.
 Construction on the skyscraper began in 1990, and construction completed in 1992.
 The building is the tallest in the city.
 The building occupies a 2.3 acre city block, and features a five-story granite and marble walled interior within a clear glass atrium.
 The project was developed by William Wilson & Associates in partnership with Crocker Properties.
 The architect was Hellmuth, Obata and Kassabaum (HOK).

-A Wells Fargo History Museum dedicated to the history of Wells Fargo Bank in the Sacramento area is located in the ground floor lobby.
+A Wells Fargo History Museum dedicated to the history of Wells Fargo Bank in the Sacramento area was previously located in the ground floor lobby; it has since been permanently closed.